 Those viewpoints selected for photomontages, have been presented in this report as before and after images on the same sheet for ease of comparison.
-The computer-generated images include a representation of landscape mitigation both immediately following installation (which have been described as year O) and at a mature age of approximately 15-20 years.
-It is important to note that the year 15 images are simulations of how proposed landscaping may appear at a selected viewpoint.
+The computer-generated images include a representation of landscape mitigation both immediately following installation (which have been described as year 0), year 5, year 10 and at a mature age of approximately 15-20 years.
+It is important to note that the year 5, 10 and 15 images are simulations of how proposed landscaping may appear at a selected viewpoint.
 The final appearance of landscape mitigation will be based on many factors including growth rates, maintenance and environmental conditions.
-Additional A1 sized viewpoint sheets (figures 'a') have also been included for selected viewpoints in close proximity to the development, by using a larger paper size a wider angle of view can be displayed.
+Additional A1 sized viewpoint sheets (figures 'c') have also been included for selected viewpoints in close proximity to the development, by using a larger paper size a wider angle of view can be displayed.

 The assessment undertaken at year 15 assumes that such mitigation has had the opportunity to establish, mature and become effective.
 For the purposes of most VIA, year 15 effects are also taken to be the 'residual effects' of the development.
 Residual effects are those which are likely to remain on completion of the development and are to be given the greatest weight in planning terms.
 Any visual impacts determined from viewpoint locations (which have been assessed in Section 8.0 of this report), are based on the year 15 residual effects.
-In certain photomontages there may be little or no difference between Year 0 or Year 15 images, this may be due to the development being partially obscured, that there is no proposed landscaping on a particular side of a development or that landscaping would be behind existing vegetation in the foreground.
+In certain photomontages there may be little or no difference between year 0, 5, 10 or year 15 images, this may be due to the development being partially obscured, that there is no proposed landscaping on a particular side of a development or that landscaping would be behind existing vegetation in the foreground.